 Other important information:

-For applicants from Macedonia, Montenegro and Serbia, Bosnia and Hercegovina there is no tuition fee required.
+For applicants from Macedonia, Montenegro, Bosnia and Herzegovina and Serbia there is no tuition fee required.

-For more information contact International Office at international.office@fri.uni-lj.si.
+For more information contact International Office at international.office@fri.uni-lj.si, or search information on the website of the University of Ljubljana.

 More